srcnabu/react-tables-and-forms/README.md

+Installation guide

+To run this app in your local environment you will require Install Nodejs
+Install create-react-app
+npm install create-react-app
+Create new application
+npx create-react-app <app-name>
+npm Install material-ui
+npm Install lodash
+Go to my github repo and download the files to override the default files in your app https://github.com/srcnabu/react-tables-and-forms.
+Run npm start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>